Cyberger877241/Open-Footprint/README.md

 | **HackerNews** | HN story/comment search | Unlimited | No |
 | **DEV.to** | Developer articles | Unlimited | No |

-> **Note:** DigitalFootprint respects `robots.txt`, API rate limits, and platform Terms of Service.
+> **Note:** OpenFootprint respects `robots.txt`, API rate limits, and platform Terms of Service.
 It does not scrape platforms that prohibit crawling.

 ---